Stellar streams and dark substructure: the diffusion regime: Velocity injection formalism

 Now suppose there is a relative velocity $\vu$ between the star's (unperturbed) orbital velocity and the substructure environment so that in relation to the environment, the star's position at time $t$ is $\vr-\vu t$ (see Fig.~\ref{fig:sketch}).\footnote{In general $\vv$ will denote the velocity of a star while $\vu$ will denote a velocity associated with the substructure environment, although at this point in our treatment only changes to $\vv$ are meaningful.} Integrated over the duration $t$, the change in the star's velocity is

-where we assume $\Delta v \ll u$ so that the relative trajectory is not significantly perturbed by the velocity injection.\footnote{We also assume that the substructure environment is not perturbed by the presence of the star.} Here, we define
+where we assume $\Delta v \ll u$ so that the relative trajectory is not significantly perturbed by the velocity injection.\footnote{In later sections, we take $\Dv(\vr)$ to represent the velocity injection \textit{on the point $\vr$}, rather than on a particular star.
+Therefore, our neglect here of the star's response does not affect later computations.} We also assume that the substructure environment is not perturbed by the presence of the star.
+In Eq.~(\ref{Dv_k}), we define

-This very useful function has dimensions of velocity and represents the response of $\Dv$ (over the time interval $t$) to substructure at the wavenumber $\vk$ moving at velocity $\vu$.
-We will also define $\vV(\vx|\vu,t)$ as the inverse Fourier transform of $\vV(\vk|\vu,t)$, so that
+This very useful function has dimensions of velocity and represents the response of $\Dv$ (over the time interval $t$) to substructure at the wavenumber $\vq$ moving at velocity $\vu$.
+We will also define $\vV(\vx|\vu,t)$ as the inverse Fourier transform of $\vV(\vq|\vu,t)$, so that

 We will not need to evaluate $\vV(\vx|\vu,t)$ explicitly.